Green technologies and home improvements are becoming more accessible than ever before.

 In addition, to get most green loans, you do not need to show any collateral.
 Most states with green lending programs do not require you to have home equity or cash upfront to be eligible for a loan.

 This condition lowers the barrier of entry for a lot of people who’d like to invest in green products but don’t have the means to do so.

-Whereas traditional loans need to be repaid in 1 to 5 years, repayment of most green loans can be spread out over 10 to 25 years.
+Whereas traditional loans usually need to be repaid in 1 to 5 years, repayment of many green loans can be spread out over 10 to 25 years.